“Mark my words: In the next 20 years, farmers are going to be providing 95% of all the sustainable airline fuel.”

-Last year’s Inflation Reduction Act created tax credits meant to stimulate the production and use of sustainable aviation fuel (SAF), a critical tool in the aviation sector’s decarbonization strategy.
+The Inflation Reduction Act of 2022 created tax credits meant to stimulate the production and use of sustainable aviation fuel (SAF), a critical tool in the aviation sector’s decarbonization strategy.
 To qualify for the tax credits, SAF must reduce lifecycle greenhouse gas emissions by at least 50% compared to conventional jet fuel.

-RFA and many others—including airlines, SAF producers, farm groups, members of Congress and university researchers—have argued that the Department of Treasury should finalize its guidance for the tax credit by recognizing the Department of Energy’s GREET model as a “similar methodology” to the referenced model (established by the United Nations’ International Civil Aviation Organization, or ICAO), for the purposes of determining SAF carbon intensity.
-While the DOE GREET model uses current information about crop and ethanol production, the ICAO model uses significantly outdated information,
+RFA and many others—including airlines, SAF producers, farm groups, members of Congress and university researchers—have argued that the Department of Treasury should finalize its guidance for the tax credit by recognizing the Department of Energy’s GREET model as a “similar methodology” to the referenced model (established by the United Nations’ International Civil Aviation Organization, or ICAO), to determine SAF carbon intensity.

 Announced in September 2021, the SAF Grand Challenge is a federal government approach to working with industry to achieve 3 billion gallons per year of domestic sustainable aviation fuel production that achieves a minimum of a 50% reduction in life cycle greenhouse gas emissions compared to conventional fuel by 2030, and 100% of projected aviation jet fuel use, or 35 billion gallons of annual production, by 2050.

 In December 2023, the International Air Transport Association announced estimates for global SAF production.
 In 2023, SAF volumes reached over 150 million gallons, IATA reported, double 2022 production.
 For 2024, IATA expects SAF production to triple to nearly 500 million gallons.
 This still amounts to just half of one percent of global aviation fuel consumption.

 Over the past several years, RFA has been working diligently to ensure ethanol can participate in future SAF opportunities.